Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 As they floated back through the non-essential sections still in null-grav, Ian’s mind turned over.
 The House had definitely scored a hit there.
 They were going so slow, with so few potential destinations, that they may as well be sitting still and waiting.
 And the House knew what they were up against now, too.
 That element of surprise that had helped him and Bruuk shock-and-awe the goons on Kwmrwta-Wrtnwm was gone: they’d be loaded for deathworlder now.
 And from what Ian had seen of them, he guessed that House Henen knew what that *actually* required.

 Hopefully Trrrk’k had a plan.
 The Clan employed him for a reason, after all.
-And it wasn’t like Ian himself was bereft of ideas…
+And it wasn’t like Ian himself was bereft of ideas...

 It was just that all of them probably ended in blood.